Triazolam (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, lung disease, breathing problems (including sleep apnea), or a history of seizures, depression, mental health problems, or drug or alcohol addiction.
+- Tell your doctor if you have kidney disease, liver disease, lung disease, breathing problems (including sleep apnea), or a history of seizures, depression, mental health problems, or drug or alcohol addiction.

 - This medicine may cause dizziness, drowsiness, especially first thing the next morning.
 It may also cause decreased alertness or trouble with thinking or trouble with controlling body movements, which may lead to falls, fractures, or other injuries.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.